cubicdaiya/slackboard/README.md

 # Slackboard

-Slackboard is a board server for Slack.
+Slackboard is a proxy server for Slack.

 ## Status